Some common Questions and Answers are noted below.

 I have modified a customers booking but it has not created an invoice, why?

-When any booking is changed from the original a pending adjustment, Enrolmy does this for any change where the price is altered, the pending adjustment is like a notification and it is wanting you to do something with it.
-From your pending adjustment tab within the activity itself, you will need to convert the adjustment to an invoice if more money is required or a credit not to either process a refund or offset against any outstanding invoices.
+Enrolmy does this for any change where the price is altered.
+The pending adjustment is like a notification and it is wanting you to do something with it.
+From your pending adjustment tab within the activity itself, you will need to convert the adjustment to an invoice if more money is required or a credit note to either process a refund or offset against any outstanding invoices.

-A Customer has advised that they cannot access the invoice we have sent?
+A customer has advised that they cannot access the invoice we have sent?

-My Customer has asked for an outstanding statement, and the amounts do not match to what is showing in Xero?
+My customer has asked for an outstanding statement, and the amounts do not match to what is showing in Xero?

-Firstly check that the run period you have entered for your report is the exact same period in both, then next check the number of payments received in each to see if one or more are missing from one of the accounts...if there are payments missing you will need to check your error sync log and work out why those payments are not reflecting.
+Firstly check that the run period you have entered for your report is the exact same period in both.
+Then check the number of payments received in each to see if one or more are missing from one of the accounts.

-A Customer made changes to their booking but her invoice does not show the new dates she booked?
+A customer made changes to their booking but her invoice does not show the new dates she booked?

-If i create a new income code in xero what do i do in enrolmy?
+If I create a new income code in Xero what do I do in Enrolmy?

 Understanding this process is important so that you can work out payments correctly, you might see some which may not seem correct at first glance, and this could be due to previous refunds.

-• When refunds are made back to a person's credit card the funds are issued from Stripe.
+• When refunds are made back to a person's credit card the funds are issued from Stripe

-• No money actually leaves your account at the time of the customer refund.
+• No money actually leaves your account at the time of the customer refund

-• Your next payout lump sum will have this refund deducted from it.
+• Your next payout lump sum will have this refund deducted from it

-Are the credit/debit care fee's also refunded back to a customer when refunding?
+Are the credit/debit care fees also refunded back to a customer when refunding?

 Yes, Stripe refunds the fees back to the customer's card.
 You (the provider) will find that your half or full amount of the fee, will not be 'taken' by Stripe at the end of the month.